hoytech/quadrable/README.md

     [1 byte proof type]
     [ProofStrand]+
-    [ProofCmd]+
+    [ProofCmd]*

-* The sort order is signifcant for both.
+* The sort order is significant for both.
 For strands it must be sorted by key hash (even if keys are included, and not the keyHashes).
 For commands the order is the sequence that the commands will be processed.
-* At the end of the lists of strands, a special "Invalid" strand (with a strand type of 0) signifys the end of the strand list and that the commands follow.
+* At the end of the lists of strands, a special "Invalid" strand signifies the end of the strand list, and that the commands follow.
 * The commands are just processed until the end of the encoded string.

 Here is how each strand is encoded: